noklam/blog_archive_fastpage/_posts/2020-03-21-10-lessons-learnt-from-Kaggle-competition.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>We start with <code>xresnet50</code>, which is a relative small model.
+<p>We start with <code>xresnet50</code>, which is a relatively small model.
 As we have the assumption that this classification task is a very standard task, therefore the difference of model will not be the most important one.
 Thus we pick xresnet50 as it have a good performance in terms of accuracy and train relatively fast.</p>
 <p>Near the end of the competition, we switch to a larger model <code>se-resnext101</code>.
-It require triple training time plus we have to scale down the batch size as it does not fit into the GPU memory.
-Surprisingly (maybe not surprise to everyone), bigger model did boost the performance more than I expected with ~0.3-0.5% recall.
-It is a big improvement as the recall is very high (~0.97), in other words it reduce <strong>~10%</strong>  error solely by just using a better model, not bad!</p>
+It requires triple training time plus we have to scale down the batch size as it does not fit into the GPU memory.
+Surprisingly (maybe not surprising to everyone), the bigger model did boost the performance more than I expected with ~0.3-0.5% recall.
+It is a big improvement as the recall is very high (~0.97), in other words, it reduces <strong>~10%</strong>  error solely by just using a better model, not bad!</p>

 </div>
 </div>